Director, National Complete Streets Coalition, Smart Growth America

 Radhika Mohan is an urban planner with over 10 years of dedication to community engagement, urban design, and transit-oriented development.
 She is currently a Principal Planner in the City of Alexandria, Virginia’s Department of Planning and Zoning where she leads complex, interdepartmental projects and their engagement with the community.
 Most recently, she was the Team Lead for a submission that won an honorable mention in the Memorials for the Future Competition, entitled The Im(migrant): Honoring the Journey.
 Prior to working for the City of Alexandria, Radhika was Senior Program Manager for the Mayor’s Institute on City Design (MICD), a leadership initiative of the National Endowment for the Arts in partnership with the US Conference of Mayors.
 At MICD, Radhika worked with over 100 mayors and design professionals around the country on urban planning challenges and opportunities.
 Radhika holds Master’s Degrees in City and Regional Planning and Landscape Architecture from the University of Pennsylvania and a Bachelor’s of Science Degree in Architecture from the University of Minnesota.

 One piece of advice she wishes she had at the start of her career: No one will hand you a job, you have to be aggressive and persistent!
-A job application is the easiest part, all the networking beforehand is what takes effort and will help you gain opportunities.
+A job application is the easiest part, all the networking beforehand is what takes effort and will help you gain opportunities. [/two-third]

 Founder, Recast City